-Technical analysis (in finance) is a methodology for forecasting the direction of prices with the study of past market data including price and volume.
-However, quantitative analysis and behavioural economics use many of the similar tools of technical analysis.
+Technical analysis of stocks is defined as an approach to evaluate price movement – using the study of past market data including price and volume.
+Moreover, quantitative analysis and behavioural economics use similar technical analysis tool.

 The bottom line is that technical analysis is the only method to predict market price.
 This reflects all the available information that could impact a market.
-As a result, there’s a need to consider other tools like economic, fundamental, and new development.
+As a result, there’s a need to consider other tools available in the market.
+For instance economic, fundamental, and new development.
 Because they are previously priced as a dispose of security.

-However, the technical analyst believes that the movement of the price is directly related to trends and history tends to repeats itself (when it comes to market).
+However, the technical analyst believes that the movement of the price is directly related to trends.
+As well as the history tends to repeats itself (when it comes to market).

 Types of Technical Analysis